ipfs-shipyard/js-crypto-key-composer/README.md

 Supported key algorithms: *same as `spki-der`*

 Supported encryption algorithms: *does not apply*
 </details>

 ### Key Algorithms

-The actual supported key algorithms vary from format to format.
-Be sure to check the list of supported key algorithms for each format in the the [Formats](#formats) section.
+Below you will find the list of supported key algorithms.
+Because the actual supported key algorithms vary from format to format, be sure to also check the [Formats](#formats) section.

 <details><summary><strong>RSA keys</strong></summary>